 The Higher Education Academy, United Kingdom.

-Type “Music Education” into their search engine to access thousands of materials, research reports, and articles on all aspects of teaching music.
+Provides a wide variety of materials, research reports, and articles on all aspects of teaching music.
 Although the focus is on UK teaching, the resources may be of interest to music educators in the U.S. as well.

 Intute: Arts and Humanities: Music.

 This UK site offers a searchable database of resources on teaching music organized into general resources, music and performing arts resources, time period, and resource type, including such areas as opera, performance, musicology, and music therapy.

 British Library Releases 23,700 Rare Audio Tracks Online.

 Announces and categorizes these audio tracks and links to them at http://sounds.bl.uk.